 The piece below was written by a mum, Kirsty V, who has seen her son go through the trauma because of being bullied.
 J is only twelve years old.

-Prejudices aren’t something humans are born with; they are learnt.
-When I was growing up the Apartheid regime was still in place in South Africa and HIV/AIDS were new vocabulary.
-Luckily my Mum taught me about these issues and I quickly decided that every person regardless of race, sexuality, age, disability or even eye colour, should be treated with the same respect.
+Prejudices aren’t something humans are born with; they are learned.
+When I was growing up the Apartheid regime was still in place in South Africa and HIV/AIDS were new vocabularies.
+Luckily my Mum taught me about these issues and I quickly decided that every person regardless of race, sexuality, age, disability or even eye color, should be treated with the same respect.

 How do we stand up to bullying and teach our children to do the same?
 How do we give them the reassurance that someone out there hears their voices and wants to help?

-Parents can play a central role to preventing bullying and stopping it when it happens.
+Parents can play a central role in preventing bullying and stopping it when it happens.
 Here are a few things you can do.

 Above all else- Set a good example.
-Teach your children that discrimination, judgement and cruelty to others is not acceptable.
+Teach your children that discrimination, judgment and cruelty to others are not acceptable.